IHE/HIE-Whitepaper/README.md

 identifiers.

-The following table presents the four IHE Profiles that support various style of distributed management of patient IDs and discusses the assumptions the profile is built upon and highlights key conditions that need to be addressed at the time of deployment.
+The following table presents the four IHE Profiles that support various styles of distributed management of patient IDs and discusses the assumptions the profile is built upon and highlights key conditions that need to be addressed at the time of deployment.

+**Table 4-1: IHE Profiles that Support Various Style of Distributed Management of Patient ID**

 |    Patient Identification Profiles       |                           Assumptions                             |                       Conditions                       |
 | ---------------------------------------- | ----------------------------------------------------------------- | -------------------------------------------------------|